msejaz/azure-docs/articles/active-directory/fundamentals/new-name.md

 Replace the product name "Azure Active Directory" or "Azure AD" or "AAD" with Microsoft Entra ID.

-*Microsoft Entra* is the correct name for the family of identity and network access solutions, one of which is *Microsoft Entra ID.*
+*Microsoft Entra* is the correct name for the family of identities and network access solutions, one of which is *Microsoft Entra ID.*

 ### Logo/icon